UMAprotocol/UMIPs/UMIPs/umip-24.md

 2. For each one, the average of the prices should be calculated.
 3. Then, calculate 1/3 * UST + 1/3 * CUSD + 1/3 * BUSD, denote this as `A`
 4. Perform A - MUSD + 1
+5. Perform the maximum of the result of step 4 and 0.
+This is to ensure non-negativity.
-5. This result should be rounded to eight decimal places.
+6. This result should be rounded to eight decimal places.

 Additionally, [CryptoWatch API](https://docs.cryptowat.ch/rest-api/) is a useful reference.
 This feed should be used as a convenient way to query the price in realtime, but should not be used as a canonical source of truth for voters.
 Users are encouraged to build their own offchain price feeds that depend on other sources.